Cirkit Designer Logo

 Common Applications

-• Power monitoring in electrical systems
+• Power monitoring in household and industrial devices

 • Overcurrent protection in circuits